 or by calling Health Direct on 1800 022 222.

 When will my baby need more vaccinations?

-When your baby is six weeks old, it is recommended they have three vaccines, a combination (or hexavalent) DTPahepB-IPV-Hib vaccine, a 13vPCV vaccine, and a rotavirus vaccine.
-All together, these vaccines protect children against eight diseases.
+When your baby is six weeks old, it is recommended they have three vaccines: a combined (or hexavalent) DTPa-Hib-IPV-Hepatitis B vaccine, a 13vPCV, and a rotavirus vaccine.
+Altogether, these vaccines protect children against eight diseases.
 Two of the vaccines are needles, usually given in the baby’s legs.
 The rotavirus vaccine is given as drops put into your baby’s mouth to swallow.
-It is important that babies and children get vaccinated on time because research has found vaccines work best when they are given at these ages.
+It is important that babies and children get vaccinated on time to make sure they are protected as early as possible.

 What if I still have questions?